King of the Wends: History

 Monarchs of Denmark bore the title for eight centuries, after it was first adopted by King Canute VI (reigned 1182 to 1202), who conquered the lands of the Wends in Pomerania and Mecklenburg.
 The Danish kings continued to use the title over the next seven hundred years until 1972, when Queen Margrethe II succeeded.
-She abandoned the use of all the royal titles except for that of Denmark's King/Queen, which is the royal style today.
+She abandoned the use of all the royal titles except for that of Danmarks konge/dronning ('King/Queen of Denmark'), which is the royal style today.

 The first Swedish king to use the title was Karl Knutsson.
 He had attempted to be elected King of the Kalmar Union, which united Sweden, Norway, and Denmark.
 Although unsuccessful, he continued to use the Danish royal titles until his death.

-When Sweden had made its final breakaway from the Kalmar Union, tensions between the rulers of Denmark and Sweden were high, and it showed also in their flags, coat-of-arms and titles.
+When Sweden had made its final breakaway from the Kalmar Union, tensions between the rulers of Denmark and Sweden were high, and it showed also in their flags, coats of arms, and titles.
 Gustav I of Sweden adopted c.
 1540 the third "kingdom" to his titles, which had only included Sweden and the Goths (Vandalorumque rex, Venders konung).
-Sveriges, Götes och Vendes konung ('King of Sweden, the Goths and the Wends') was used in official documentation up to the accession in 1973, of Carl XVI Gustaf, who was the first monarch to be proclaimed Sveriges konung ("King of Sweden") and nothing else.
+Sveriges, Götes och Vendes konung ('King of Sweden, the Goths and the Wends') was used in official documentation up to the accession in 1973, of Carl XVI Gustaf, who was the first monarch to be proclaimed Sveriges konung ('King of Sweden') and nothing else.